Wallis Annenberg Center for the Performing Arts

 He was right: we did need a story, and it was this narrative that cinched the project.

-When viewed from above, the building site we had to work with is an irregular quadrilateral bracketed by four streets: North Crescent Drive, North & South Santa Monica Avenue, and North Canon Drive.
+When viewed from above, the building site we had to work with is an irregular quadrilateral bracketed by four streets: North Crescent Drive, North and South Santa Monica Boulevard, and North Canon Drive.
 The existing post office, T-shaped in design with three shorter wings on both sides and the rear extending from the main building, spans the majority of the lot’s northwestern side, facing out towards North Santa Monica Boulevard.

 Since our plan involved leaving the post office as-is, the most logical place for the new theater was in the southeastern corner, in the triangular area created by the asymmetrical intersection of North Crescent and South Santa Monica Boulevard and previously occupied by parking.
 As if by kismet, when evaluating the master plans it made the most sense to base the outline of the theater on a similar T-shaped model, an initial major decision that helped establish what became the project’s dominant theme, structurally, aesthetically, and culturally: the strange and often asymmetrical symbiosis between the old and the new.